The Three Ts

 The Three Ts in the context of the People's Republic of China are Taiwan, Tibet, and the Tiananmen protests and massacre of 1989.

 Overview

 The political status of Taiwan (particularly discussion of Taiwanese independence), the Tibetan sovereignty debate, and the 1989 Tiananmen Square protests and massacre are considered extremely politically sensitive by the government of China.
-Foreigners are advised not to raise these topics with Chinese citizens as this could put them in an "uhhh" situation.
+Foreigners are advised not to raise these topics with Chinese citizens as this could put them in an "uncomfortable" situation.

 Journalist Eveline Chao said that she was told to avoid stories about the Three Ts when working in China.

 Academics at British Universities have faced pressure to avoid the Three Ts and praise the Chinese Communist Party (CCP).
 They were threatened with the cancellation of their Chinese visas which would have ended their ability to do research in China.

 Variants

 The Two Ts

 For businesses only two of the three Ts are generally relevant, Tibet and Taiwan.
 Foreign companies operating in China must be careful to avoid appearing to violate the party line on either topic.